The Art of the Free Throw | Ben Gordon

 Ben Gordon takes aim at the line while sporting the Chicago Stags retro jersey.

-The Shot: Video of Gordon at the line
+Video of Gordon at the line

 The Free Throw:

 As soon as the whistle blows, Ben Gordon heads to the free throw line and prepares to put some easy points on the board.
 Among the NBA’s most accurate from the line as a rookie, Gordon’s free throw shooting routine is one of repetition, consistency and perhaps most importantly, hard work.